EwellNeuroLab/Discrimination-CA1/Discrimination 2025 CodeBase/Rate remapping/README.md

 Notes: when using the GUI, make sure the PlaceFieldGUI folder is added to the path.
 Algorithm uses the islocalmax2 function that is available since R2024a.

+### GUI manual

+1. Click on the Load Data button on the Cluster Fields tab and select a file (named as PlaceMaps.mat).
+2. Run the clustering algorithm - Gaussian mixture model (recommended) or k-means.
+This will cluster each place map.
+3. Note.
+The GMM might gives an error: "Ill-conditioned covariance created at iteration 55".
+In this case not all the maps will be processed but only the ones up until the error message.
+If this happens, cluster individual cells in the View Fields tab.

+4. Click on the View Fields tab and click Plot Maps to see the full place map and the clustered field maps.
+To visualize cell activity context-wise, mark the Plot Sessions field (Session 1  = ctxt A/C; Session 2 = ctxt B/D).
+To visualize the fitted model, mark the Plot pdf field (GMM only).
+If the cluster looks good, go to the next cell.
+Toggle between cells by changing the cell ID.
+5. If the clustering was not good, you can rerun the clustering with different parameters.
+6. Splitting fields.
+If rerunning did not help, go to the manual editing field.
+Select a field that you want to split.
+Draw a closed line around the region you want to split.
+7. Merging fields.
+Select the fields you want to merge (shift+ left click).
+Click on Merge.
+8. Discard.
+Select the fields you want to delete, and click on discard.
+9. When finished, click on Save Results to save the file for down-stream analysis.
+10. Analyze fields outside the GUI.

 ## 2. MakeFieldTable.m

 Input: FieldClustering.mat